jenka13all/rotten-tomatoes-recommendations/README.md

 This data is preformatted and the models pre-computed and serialized in serialize_models.R, which is not used in the app itself, but here to illustrate how the data was used and how the models (item profile, recommender model) were created.

+## Detailed Explanation

+For a detailed explanation of the code and how it was put together, see the [Github Page](https://jenka13all.github.io/rotten-tomatoes-recommendations/).

 ## Code Files

 * app.R is the main engine of the app.
 It loads all the files and contains the main GUI.